 Similar to the three above mobile legal clinics/courts, but differing in the geographic focus, the New York Legal Assistance Group has a "Mobile Legal Help Center" that helps citizens in Harlem and elsewhere with issues such as housing, immigration, benefits, and more.
 People in impoverished urban neighborhoods can be just as isolated in some ways as those in rurality.
 This is a topic for a totally different blog post.

 For rural isolated people, however, a bussed-in court-system or legal clinic that infrequently stops on Main Street may not be enough to help them feel that their legal needs have been met.
-Rurality represents 76% of the state of California, and despite a Herculean effort, one or two court or clinic buses can't provide legal assistance to every far-flung Californian.
+Rurality represents 76% of California's land area, and despite a Herculean effort, one or two court or clinic buses can't provide legal assistance to every far-flung Californian.
 It makes sense that the deficiency in legal services remains daunting to people living in rurality.
 While the mobile court concept is helpful, it would need to be replicated considerably to make genuine headway in the rural-access-to-justice fight.

 All of the above solutions to the devastating problem of rural access to justice may have an underlying positive impact, despite not being fully sufficient to meet the legal needs of rural folks.
 As Lisa Pruitt notes, bridging the rural justice gap has the effect of "helping particularly those who do not seek legal services either because they do not know the law could help them or because they do not have an existing relationship with an attorney."